The-OpenROAD-Project/OpenROAD-flow-scripts/docs/contrib/CI.md

 -   OpenROAD-flow-script-Public [folder]
     -   `public_tests_all`
-        -   Description: runs flow tests except RTLMP designs.
-Should finish in less than three hours.
+        -   Description: runs flow tests that finish in less than three hours.
         -   Target: master branch.
     -   `public_tests_all-pr`
-        -   Description: runs flow tests except RTLMP designs.
-Should finish in less than three hours.
+        -   Description: runs flow tests that finish in less than three hours.
         -   Target: all open PRs.
     -   `publish-results-to-dashboard`
         -   Description: uploads metrics to dashboard website.